Plan a production UCP installationEstimated reading time: 4 minutes

 Avoid IP range conflicts

-The default Kubernetes cluster IP pool for the pods is
+Kubernetes uses a default cluster IP pool for pods that is

 192.168.0.0/16.
 If it conflicts with your current networks, please use a custom IP pool by specifying